textbook/textbook.github.io/content/development/js-tdd-ftw.md

 ## Exercises [10/10]

-Practices makes perfect!
+Practice makes perfect!
 Here are some additional exercises you can run through:

  1. Repeat the process, but tackle the pairs in a different order.
 What impact does the order have on how and when your implementation gains complexity?
 Do you end up with a different implementation?